BASL X-tra online educational conference - 3 afternoons of multi-professional topic-focused education.

 Download HCC monothematic program_v13.03.24.pdf

-The event is Free to attend and a £25 refundable deposit will be taken at the time of booking.
+The event is Free to attend and a £25 deposit will be taken at the time of booking, which is refunded when you attend the event.

 Terms and Conditions apply - Cancellations received on or after the 8th April will not be accepted and no refunds will be provided.